Transia-RnD/athenah-ai/README.md

 from athenah_ai.client import AthenahClient

 # Define the path to your project
-path: str = '/Users/darkmatter/projects/transia/athena-ai'
+path: str = '/Users/darkmatter/projects/transia/athenah-ai'

 # Initialize the indexer
-indexer = AthenahIndexer('local', 'id', 'dist', 'athena', 'v1')
+indexer = AthenahIndexer('local', 'id', 'dist', 'athenah', 'v1')

 # Build the index
-indexer.index_dir(path, ['.'], 'athena')
+indexer.index_dir(path, ['.'], 'athenah')

 # Initialize the client
-client = AthenahClient('id', 'dist', 'athena')
+client = AthenahClient('id', 'dist', 'athenah')

 # Send a prompt to the model and print the response
 response = client.prompt("For the Using Athenah AI part of the readme include ")